AbstractSDK/abstract/docs/src/1_intro.md

 The code above defines an Abstract app, which is a smart-contract that can be installed on any Abstract Account.
 The app has a unique ID and a version, both are used to offer the app on the Abstract App store, allowing other users to install the app on their account.

-The App object is made available within the customizable handlers.
+The customizable handlers allow for full developer freedom and have an App object available within them.
 This object is highly programmable through the [abstract-sdk](./get_started/sdk.md), which is our Account Abstraction Toolbox.
 In a nutshell it allows you to perform complex multi-contract interactions with very minimal code while not compromising on the contract's programmability in any way.

 > Looking to get started?
-Check out the [Getting Started](./get_started/index.md) guide.
+Check out the [Getting Started](./3_get_started/1_index.md) guide.

 ### Cw-Orchestrator

-[cw-orchestrator](https://github.com/AbstractSDK/cw-orchestrator) is the tool that makes developing with Abstract so pleasant.
-It's a smart-contract scripting library that allows you to re-use code for use in testing and deployments.
-It's also our primary tool for making Abstract's infrastructure highly available.
+[cw-orchestrator](https://github.com/AbstractSDK/cw-orchestrator) is a smart-contract scripting library that allows you to re-use code for use in testing and deployments.
+It is also our primary tool for making Abstract's infrastructure highly available allowing us to make developing with Abstract a pleasant experience.

-Here's a snippet that sets up the complete Abstract framework on a cw-multi-test environment, and deploys the previously shown App contract to the framework.
+Here's a snippet that sets up the complete Abstract framework on a cw-multi-test environment and deploys the previously shown App contract to the framework.

 ```rust,no_run
 // Create a sender and instantiate the mock environment